Paol0B/AzureDevOps/docs/USAGE_EXAMPLES.md

 2. **See what changed**
    - View the list of changed files
-   - Click on any file to see what lines were added/modified/deleted
+   - Click on any file to open the PR diff editor and review line changes
    - Look for the status badge: [A] = Added, [M] = Modified, [D] = Deleted

 3. **Read the PR description**